How To Have A Great Handshake

 “Yeah, hello,” he mumbled while his glance trailed off somewhere into space.
 I wondered if he was contemplating the emotional trauma I was going to suffer from the experience of shaking his cold damp oily slippery washrag hand.

+Okay, I made that story up and I’m fine (thanks for the concern).
+But you know, I thought I’d tell you a cautionary tale, because handshakes are what we’ll talk about today!
+Did you know handshakes are an integral, incredibly important part of making a good first impression?
 Of course you knew that.
 And I’m sure you also know that for a handshake to be good, it has to be firm.
 If I tell you you should pair it with a confident smile and strong eye contact, that’s probably not news to you either.
+However, there’s more to it than just these basics.

 But you know what?
 That’s just the tip of the iceberg.
 In all my time socializing with men and women, I learned a lot about putting personality and style into your handshake, and tailoring it to who you’re talking to.